Welcome to today's edition of the Rush 24-7 Podcast.

 The left is senseless.

-For what knows who knows what reasons, I don't even care anymore.
+The left is so warped for what knows, who knows what reasons, I don't even care anymore.

 All I know is that they are warped to the point of posing a serious threat themselves with this kind of inane thinking and posture.